Experience the creative freedom of an entire mic locker—in a single microphone.

-Cameras such as Logitech Brio Ultra deliver crisp and detailed video in full 1080p or even 4K resolution.
+Cameras such as Logitech StreamCam and Brio Ultra deliver crisp and detailed video in full 1080p or even 4K resolution.
 You can use the camera’s autofocus feature to ensure a sharp and balanced picture during various levels of ambient light, no matter how close you get to the camera.

 DSLR, or digital single-lens reflex cameras offer a bit more flexibility over webcams, but tend to be more expensive complicated to use.
 One significant advantage of the DSLR camera is that it offers a shallow depth of field, which means while subjects in the foreground are in sharp focus, the background is out-of-focus.
 This is a highly desired effect in the pro video world and DLSR cameras make it attainable on a bedroom-sized budget.

 One of the disadvantages of DSLR cameras is that its audio capabilities leave a lot to be desired.
 Most DSLR cameras suffer from poor onboard mics and lack features like manual audio gain or XLR for connecting external mics.
 If you want to go this route, we recommend capturing your audio separately through a recording interface and synchronizing the video and audio files afterwards to ensure top audio quality.